DataOmbudsman/incdbscan/README.md

 ## Performance

 Performance has two components: insertion and deletion cost.
-The results below are based on measurements using data sets of 1K, 10K data points.
+The results below are based on measurements using data sets in the 1K-10K size range.

 <p align="left">
   <img src="./images/performance.png" alt="indbscan performance">